Home » Practical Paris » Health & Safety » Eradicating Bed Bugs in Paris

 I thought I was out of the woods, no more bites for over a week.
 Experts recommend setting an alarm to wake at 3am or 4am with a bright flashlight to catch them in action.
 If you’ve ever had bedbugs you’ll know you never need the alarm; sleeping through the night becomes impossible.
 So one morning at 4am I awoke and turned on my bedside lamp only to find one right there feasting on on my arm.
 I was so surprised I grabbed him and he popped like a little pomegranate seed, leaving a splatter of blood in my hand.
 MY blood.
 Sorry to gross you out, but this is why people who get bed bugs are so traumatized: you can’t sleep.

 Happily, I managed to eradicate the little suckers, but I didn’t do it alone.
 After the “splatter incident”, I decided to make an appointment first thing in the morning with professionals.
-I had been obsessively reading every single website about bedbugs since the first sighting, so I knew the regular aerosol bombs that people used for fleas or roaches wouldn’t work on bedbugs.
+I had been obsessively reading every single website about bedbugs since the first sighting, so I knew the regular aerosol bombs that people used for fleas or roaches wouldn’t work on bed bugs.
 Only professional treatments would do the trick.
-I knew this meant spraying my apartment with extremely toxic chemicals, but I tried my best to do it the non-toxic way and it hadn’t worked.
-And my mother was coming for Christmas!
+I knew this meant spraying my apartment with extremely toxic chemicals, but I tried my best to do it the non-toxic way and I was running out of time: my mother was coming for Christmas!

 Step 2: Extermination Services